 Hearing only a gargle, the Minotaur loosened his grip.

 Gasping, Oreh spoke, “I come here on...the wish of Nevele the Fairest...to bring her your...head.”

 The beast roared with laughter.
 “So, she still hopes to steal my treasure.
 I will feast upon your flesh and marrow and add your silver star to my treasure.”

 “Do so and you will die, for I have imbibed the Elixir of Dawdling Death.”

-“That is a ruse I haven't heard, though easily tested, for I've heard the taste is of the likeness of monlas eggs.”
+“That is a ruse I haven't heard, though easily tested, for I've heard the taste rises to the skin, and is of the likeness of monlas eggs.”
 The Minotaur lashed out his tongue and licked Oreh’s face.
 “It is as I thought.
 You lie...”

 The Minotaur reeled.
 They crashed onto the ground with the beast deep in sleep.
-Grabbing his sword, Oreh sliced through the throat and raised the head by the horns.
+With a grin and a spark in his eyes, Oreh grabbed his sword and sliced through the throat and raised the head by the horns.